MKS Instruments, Inc. (NASDAQ:MKSI) Shares Sold by Guggenheim Capital LLC

-Guggenheim Capital LLC lowered its position in MKS Instruments, Inc. (NASDAQ:MKSI) by 21.2% during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+Guggenheim Capital LLC lessened its stake in shares of MKS Instruments, Inc. (NASDAQ:MKSI) by 21.2% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm owned 14,690 shares of the scientific and technical instruments company’s stock after selling 3,944 shares during the quarter.
-Guggenheim Capital LLC’s holdings in MKS Instruments were worth $2,210,000 as of its most recent filing with the Securities and Exchange Commission.
+Guggenheim Capital LLC’s holdings in MKS Instruments were worth $2,210,000 at the end of the most recent reporting period.

 Other hedge funds and other institutional investors also recently bought and sold shares of the company.
 Vantage Consulting Group Inc acquired a new position in shares of MKS Instruments during the fourth quarter valued at approximately $30,000.
 Exchange Traded Concepts LLC acquired a new position in shares of MKS Instruments during the fourth quarter valued at approximately $33,000.
 Fieldpoint Private Securities LLC acquired a new position in shares of MKS Instruments during the fourth quarter valued at approximately $39,000.
-CI Investments Inc. increased its stake in shares of MKS Instruments by 102.0% during the fourth quarter.
-CI Investments Inc. now owns 513 shares of the scientific and technical instruments company’s stock valued at $77,000 after acquiring an additional 259 shares during the period.
-Finally, Vantage Financial Partners Ltd. Inc. acquired a new position in shares of MKS Instruments during the fourth quarter valued at approximately $203,000.
+CI Investments Inc. grew its position in MKS Instruments by 102.0% in the fourth quarter.
+CI Investments Inc. now owns 513 shares of the scientific and technical instruments company’s stock worth $77,000 after buying an additional 259 shares during the last quarter.
+Finally, Vantage Financial Partners Ltd. Inc. acquired a new position in MKS Instruments in the fourth quarter worth approximately $203,000.
 Institutional investors and hedge funds own 94.02% of the company’s stock.

-MKSI has been the topic of a number of research analyst reports.
-Zacks Investment Research lowered shares of MKS Instruments from a “buy” rating to a “hold” rating and set a $191.00 price objective on the stock. in a research note on Wednesday.
-KeyCorp lifted their price target on shares of MKS Instruments from $175.00 to $207.00 and gave the stock an “overweight” rating in a research report on Friday, January 29th.
-Deutsche Bank Aktiengesellschaft lifted their price target on shares of MKS Instruments from $170.00 to $200.00 and gave the stock a “buy” rating in a research report on Tuesday, January 26th.
+Several research firms have issued reports on MKSI.
+Cowen lifted their price target on shares of MKS Instruments from $150.00 to $178.00 and gave the stock an “outperform” rating in a research report on Friday, December 11th.
 DA Davidson lifted their price target on shares of MKS Instruments from $150.00 to $175.00 and gave the stock a “buy” rating in a research report on Friday, December 11th.
-Finally, Citigroup decreased their price target on shares of MKS Instruments from $200.00 to $180.00 in a research report on Friday, January 29th.
+KeyCorp raised their price objective on shares of MKS Instruments from $175.00 to $207.00 and gave the stock an “overweight” rating in a research note on Friday, January 29th.
+Zacks Investment Research lowered shares of MKS Instruments from a “buy” rating to a “hold” rating and set a $191.00 price objective for the company. in a research note on Wednesday.
+Finally, Citigroup decreased their price objective on shares of MKS Instruments from $200.00 to $180.00 in a research note on Friday, January 29th.
 Three analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
 MKS Instruments currently has an average rating of “Buy” and an average target price of $181.10.

 The business also recently announced a quarterly dividend, which was paid on Friday, March 5th.
 Shareholders of record on Monday, February 22nd were paid a dividend of $0.20 per share.
 This represents a $0.80 dividend on an annualized basis and a dividend yield of 0.41%.
 The ex-dividend date was Friday, February 19th.
 MKS Instruments’s dividend payout ratio (DPR) is currently 17.70%.